nashpoint/nashpoint-smart-contracts/README.md

 ## Next Steps

-- Finalize and optimize the ERC7540 integration
+- [ ] Finalize and optimize the ERC7540 integration
-- Improve the rebalancing and optimize for capital efficiency & risk management
-- Integrate other RWA Protocols & Modular Architecture
+    - [ ] Make sure the 7540Mock is fair and complete its functions
+    - [ ] Fuzz & Invariant Testing
+- [ ] Create Separate User-Facing Token
-- Rebasing Token for yield distribution
+    - [ ] Rebasing Token for yield distribution
-- Wrapped Token for defi integrations
+    - [ ] Wrapped Token for defi integrations
-- Factory model for permissionless pool creation
+- [ ] Modular Architecture
+    - [ ] Split Functionality over Modules and Libraries
+    - [ ] Integrate other RWA Protocols
-- Single vault contract for efficient rebalancing
+    - [ ] Single vault contract for efficient rebalancing
+    - [ ] Factory model for permissionless pool creation

+### Post Launch

+- [ ] Improve the rebalancing and optimize for capital efficiency & risk management
-- Decentralize rebalancing with auctions/intents
+- [ ] Decentralize rebalancing with auctions/intents

 ## Contributions